nickmakaha/CS2_POC/README.md

 * Added simple get player position function
 * Extended Pymem to read vec_3d data types from memory

+Update 12/24/2023:
+* Added an Entity class and now when I grab entity information I also store name, 3d coordinate position, teamNum, bone-matrices, etc...
+* This is so ugly and annoying to work with, I need to clean this code up and make it readable

 I don't support the malicious usage of this code to gain any unfair advantages and it is solely for educational use.